RichM3/hangout/Z_MyConfig_Files.md

 Added code to the master.key file and credentials.yml.enc by using command: bundle exec rails credentials:edit
--- then save and close file at top "x" and the editor in the terminal should update
+-- then save and close file at top "x" and the editor in the terminal should update -- Also updated heroku env vars to match the RAILS_MASTER_KEY value so the dev env and prod env match - in the heroku dashboard